kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 maximumSap = 20
 ; Maximum amount of soft tissue in an Eitr Refinery. maximumSoftTissue = 20
-; The time it takes for the Eitr Refinery to produce a single eitr in seconds. productionSpeed = 40
+; The time it takes for the Eitr Refinery to produce a single Eitr in seconds. productionSpeed = 40
 ; Instead of dropping the items, they will be placed inside the nearest nearby chests. autoDeposit = true